canonical/Ubuntu-Sans-Mono-fonts/out/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** The PANOSE numbers are incorrect for a monospaced font.
 Note: Family Type is set to 0, which does not seem right. [code: mono-bad-panose]
-* ⚠ **WARN** The OpenType spec recomments at https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table that hhea.numberOfHMetrics be set to 3 but this font has 1357 instead.
+* ⚠ **WARN** The OpenType spec recomments at https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table that hhea.numberOfHMetrics be set to 3 but this font has 1355 instead.
 Please read https://github.com/fonttools/fonttools/issues/3014 to decide whether this makes sense for your font. [code: bad-numberOfHMetrics]
-</div></details><details><summary>🔥 <b>FAIL:</b> Does full font name begin with the font family name? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/name.html#com.google.fonts/check/name/match_familyname_fullfont">com.google.fonts/check/name/match_familyname_fullfont</a>)</summary><div>

-* 🔥 **FAIL** On the 'name' table, the full font name 'Ubuntu Mono Light' does not begin with the font family name 'Ubuntu Mono SemiBold' in platformID 3, encodingID 1, languageID 1033(0409), and nameID 1. [code: mismatch-font-names]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure fonts have ScriptLangTags declared on the 'meta' table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/meta/script_lang_tags">com.google.fonts/check/meta/script_lang_tags</a>)</summary><div>